How to use

 vCard 2.1 to 5.0

-Just use the CardTools class found in the VisualCard namespace that contains all the necessayr tools to get a list of cards from either a vCard file, a stream, or a string representation:
+Just use the CardTools class found in the VisualCard namespace that contains all the necessary tools to get a list of cards from either a vCard file, a stream, or a string representation.

 VisualCard officially supports the vCard 5.0 specification, which can be found here.

 To save contacts, call the SaveTo() function on a Card instance that holds information about a contact you want to save.
-Currently, it allows you to specify the method of saving:
+Currently, it allows you to save using one of the following methods:

 On VCard 4.0 and 5.0, ALTID is supported on all the compatible types.
 You can also group the properties by appending a group name and a dot before the actual property.